tonyzhao-jt/LLM-PQ/scripts/README.md

 ## Profiler
 You should enter the profile folder using `cd`, and then the profiled result will be located on the right place.
+- You can try `bash profile_test.sh` to see how it works

 We provides our pre-profiled results
 - [Latency Result](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/juntaozh_connect_hku_hk/ErGI0vzdj6JIjJSimenJ1M0BMiMfsxI4cZzuKwc5psLybw?e=suVaSx).